Nakilon/reddit_bot/README.md

 TODO: Write usage instructions here
 TODO: manual on how to create bots with Reddit web interface and run via bash console

+To update the gem version in Gemfile.lock when using Gemfile like this: `gem "reddit_bot", "~>1.1.0"`, do the:

+    $ bundle update reddit_bot

 #### Contributing and License

 Bug reports and pull requests are welcome.